zhaoshenzhai/mathwiki/README.md

 * [Extended MathJax](https://github.com/xldenis/obsidian-latex): Add macros in [`preamble.sty`](preamble.sty).
 * [Hider](https://github.com/kepano/obsidian-hider): Hide title bars, scroll bars, YAML, etc.
 * [Sliding Panes (Andy's Mode)](https://github.com/deathau/sliding-panes-obsidian): Stack panes side-by-side.

+I wrote some bash scripts to (try) maintain the consistency of the notes, [main.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/main.sh) acts as a hub for me to run them.
+* Updating links of the form `[MathJax](link)` is handled by [mathLinks.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/mathLinks.sh); its usage is detailed [below](https://github.com/zhaoshenzhai/MathWiki#link-mathjax-in-links).
+* Images are handled by [newTikz.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/newTikZ.sh), [getCurrentImage.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/getCurrentImage.sh), and [updateImages.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/updateImages.sh); see my workflow [here](https://github.com/zhaoshenzhai/MathWiki#art-tikz-images).
+* Search and replace patterns, including the ability of excluding additional patterns, is handled by [search.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/search.sh).
+* Operations on all lines containing `pattern`, including appending text, inserting a line before/after, and deleting lines, are handled by [massEditing.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/massEditing.sh).
+* Basic stats of the vault (and updating them below) is handled by [stats.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/stats.sh).
+* Displaying all links that have yet to be created and all notes that have those links, are handled by [ghost.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/ghost.sh).
+* Setting the modification time of each note to its creation time is handled by [fixModifyTime.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/fixModifyTime.sh).
+This is useful if you want the graph view animation to show notes by the date that they are created.
+Normally, this isn't an issue but because I use scripts to modify the contents of the notes, their modification times are altered to increase alphabetically.
+This script resets this behaviour at the cost of forfeiting the actual user modification time.

 Some stats: 572 notes, 1364 links, 55 images ([updated](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/stats.sh) every commit).